rangle/ngCourse2/handout/09-routing.md

 </nav>
 ```

 The other way is to define them using the RouterLink.
 The RouterLink directive lets you link to specific parts of your app.
+The values in the array will map to the `name` or `as` that was given to the component in the `@RouteConfig`.
 Example of defining route using RouterLink is shown below.

 ```html
 <nav>